KevCaz/burningHouse/README.md

 ## Installation

-The easiest way to install the package in to use the [devtools](https://cran.r-project.org/web/packages/devtools/index.html) R package.
-Once installed, you can install the package using the following commands in your favorite R console:
+The easiest way to install this package is to use the [devtools](https://cran.r-project.org/web/packages/devtools/index.html) R package.
+Once installed, use the following commands in your favorite R console:

 ```r
 library(devtools)